openoms/lightning-node-management/pool.md

 ## ratings

-Generally nodes listed in the [Bos Score list](BosScore.md) are used to fill the asks, called `TIER_1` in the ratings:
+By default nodes listed in the [Bos Score list](BosScore.md) are used to fill the bids, called `TIER_1` in the ratings:

 Check for a rating of a node:
 ```